zhumingpassional/RLSolver/README.md

 Pattern II: policy-based methods first formulate the CO problem as a QUBO problem, and then learn a policy using say REINFORCE algorithm to minimize the Hamiltonian objective function.
 Here, the __policy is a vector of probabilities__ of the nodes belong to the set.
 For example, the policy for a graph with 3 nodes is [0, 0, 0.9] means that the probabilities of the first two nodes belong to the set are 0, and the probability of the third node belong to the set is 0.9.

-We introduce four important functions for a gym-style environment:
+We introduce four important functions for all parallel environments:
-- reset(): Generate a random initial solution.
+- reset(): Generate random initial solutions for all parallel environments.
-- step(): Search for better solutions based on the current solution.
+- step(): Search for better solutions based on the current solutions.
 It has two sub-functions.
   - sampling() is the sampling method.
   - local_search() returns a better solution by flipping some bits.
 It can improve the quality of the current solution in a local domain.
 - pick\_good\_xs(): Select the good solutions in all parallel environments, where each environment returns exactly one good solution with corresponding objective value.
-- obj(): Calculate the objective value.
+- obj(): Calculate the objective values.

 # Example (Graph Maxcut)